yixiuzhu/personal-blog/content/authors/admin/_index.md

 # Resume Deleted Part:  (Remember to delete the <!-- --> once available)
 ---

 Yixiu Zhu recently graduated from Boston University with a Bachelor's degree in Electrical Engineering.
-He is currently actively preparing himself with bunch of software engineering skills to persue his dream of developing autonomous vehicles.
-In past years, he has taken advanced cources in Deep Learning, Reinforced Learning, Electric Energy Systems etc. He is fluent in python , C and matlab.
-He has also interned in Boston University PEAC Lab and collaboratively researched on Many-core Chips and CPU-GPU Heterogeneous Systems' thermal behaviour.
+He is currently actively preparing himself with a bunch of software engineering skills to pursue his dream of developing autonomous vehicles.
+In past years, he has taken advanced courses in Deep Learning, Reinforced Learning, Electric Energy Systems, etc. He is fluent in Python, C, and Matlab.
+He has also interned in Boston University PEAC Lab and collaboratively researched Many-core Chips and CPU-GPU Heterogeneous Systems' thermal behavior.

-Besides academics, Yixiu Zhu seeks for various types of challenges in real life.
-He is a talented remote controlled car racer and enthusiastic in writing traditional chinese poems.
-He holds a patent holder and wishes to create more inspirational designs to decorate his life.
+Besides academics, Yixiu Zhu seeks various types of challenges in real life.
+He is a talented remote-controlled car racer and enthusiastic in writing traditional chinese poems.
+He is a chinese industrial design patent holder and wishes to create more inspirational designs to decorate his life.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref # >}}.-->